Tak783/healthmax/README.md

 * SwiftUI Coordinator and Router for App Navigation
 * Onboarding flow designed and implemented with strategies to maximise Funnel Conversion, Data Collection & User retention
 * Protocol-oriented approach to building, services, view models and test specs to maximise reusability, flexibility and testability
+* New: V0.2 has upgrades, please see at the bottom of the README

 <p float="left">
 <img src="https://github.com/user-attachments/assets/b12f72ab-d058-4188-8f98-1cc25577ca4a" width="150" align="left">